dev0null/data-structures-and-algorithms/lectures/Section 1 - C, C++ essentials/c_c++_essentials.md

 ## Monolithic vs Modular programming
 **MONOLITHIC PROGRAM**:
-A monolithic program, or monolithic application, is a type of software application that is `designed and built as a single`, unified unit, where all components are tightly coupled and deployed together
+A monolithic program, or monolithic application, is a type of software application that is `designed and built as a single and unified unit`, where all components are tightly coupled and deployed together

 **Example of a monolithic program**:
 ```c++